mikes-plasmatio/techDegree-project4/README.md

 built and tested in Chrome (current version.
 63 i think)

-The links in the UL of desktop version are FPO (for placement only) so not live.
+The only live link in desktop version is Gallery the rest are FPO (for position only).